oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Biometrics | Disable | This is in line with the ACSC iOS Secure Configuration Hardening guide for PROTECTED devices.
 Mobile Device Management | Enable | Mobile Device Management provides the organisation better auditing tools on the device.
 In line with ACSC iOS Secure Configuration Hardening guide for PROTECTED devices.
 Maximum Auto-Lock | 2 minutes | Auto Lock will lock a device if it is inactive for specified time.
-Virtual Private Network (VPN) | Configured | Per-app VPN will be set up to secure communication between the device and the Agencies data.
+Virtual Private Network (VPN) | Configured | Per-app VPN will be set up to secure communication between the device and the organisations data.
 This is in line with ACSC iOS Secure Configuration Hardening guide.
 **Branding** | |
 Lock Screen and background branding | Configured | Organisation branding will be applied to endpoints.
-It is recommended that agencies include the contact information of the relevant IT Support in the event that a device is lost.
+It is recommended that organisations include the contact information of the relevant IT Support in the event that a device is lost.
 **Device Features** | |
 Disable Screenshot and screen recording | Disable | Disablement of screenshot and screen recording, disable users from taking a snapshot of protected documents.
-Allow iCloud backup, document data and Keychain | Disable | The Agencies data on mobile devices must be uploaded into the Agencies tenant.
+Allow iCloud backup, document data and Keychain | Disable | The organisations data on mobile devices must be uploaded into the organisations tenant.
 This is done to prevent accidental information being backed up to iCloud or another unsecure data store.
 Managed Open-In | Enable | Managed Open-In is enable segregates between corporate managed and personal application in an iOS device.
 This in line with the ACSC iOS Secure Configuration Hardening guide for PROTECTED devices.
-Allow documents from managed sources in unmanaged destination | Disable | The Agencies data cannot be moved between managed and unmanaged application destination.
+Allow documents from managed sources in unmanaged destination | Disable | The organisations data cannot be moved between managed and unmanaged application destination.
 This is to prevent PROTECTED from being transferred to an unmanaged application or location.
 Treat AirDrop as unmanaged destination | Disable | AirDrop provides the ability to wirelessly transfer documents between Apple devices.
 Setting AirDrop as an unmanaged destination prevents users from accidentally transferring organisation data to unsecure applications or locations.
 Restricted Application List | Configured | Unapproved application installs will be alerted upon.
 App Store is also disabled as applications will be delivered through the VPP.